learn-co-curriculum/phase-1-maintaining-a-blog/README.md

 We recommend setting up your blog on an easy-to-use platform like [Medium](https://medium.com/) or [Tumbler](https://www.tumblr.com/).
 Setting up your blog and posting new content should be easy––reserve your effort for writing blog posts and learning to code.
 However, if you want a bit of an extra challenge, you can try blogging with [Jekyll](https://jekyllrb.com/) or [Octopress](http://octopress.org/).
 Or, if you're willing to pay a monthly fee, we recommend using [Ghost](https://ghost.org/).

 Don't hesitate to write your first blog post.
 Keep it simple.
 Pick a small topic that you're interested in exploring more, or a concept/technique/technology that you recently learned about that you'd like to cement for yourself.
-Something like [Nested Arrays and Hashes in Ruby](http://www.korenlc.com/nested-arrays-hashes-loops-in-ruby/) or even something a little less technical like
+Something like [Nested Arrays and Hashes in Ruby](http://www.korenlc.com/nested-arrays-hashes-loops-in-ruby/) or even something a little less technical.

-Soon, we'll deploy a schedule of blog posts to you guys.
-Every day, three different students will have a blog post due, that they will have completed and will share with the class.
+Soon, we'll deploy a schedule of blog posts.
+Every day three different students will have a completed blog post due that they will share with the class.
 You can expect to have one blog post due every two-and-a-half to three weeks (but don't hesitate to blog more frequently than that!)

-In the meantime, for inspiration and to get excited about blogging, you can check out the catalogue of Flatiron Student blog posts [here](https://flatiron-blogger.herokuapp.com/posts) (you'll be prompted to log in with your GitHub account first).
+In the meantime, for inspiration, and to get excited about blogging, you can check out the [catalogue of Flatiron Student blog posts](https://flatiron-blogger.herokuapp.com/posts) (you'll be prompted to log in with your GitHub account first).